-The Assistant Chief Officer - Resources is the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 20 - Gwent Independent Film Trust (GIFT) for additional information.
-In addition, the Assistant Chief Officer - Resources has a long-term friendship with the Commercial Manager of BAM Construction Ltd (BAM).
+The Assistant Chief Officer- Resources is the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 42 - Gwent Independent Film Trust (GIFT) for additional information.
+In addition, the Assistant Chief Officer- Resources has a long term friendship with the Commercial Manager of BAM Construction Ltd (BAM).
 Police and Crime Commissioner for Gwent have contractual relationships with BAM in relation to the construction of a new HQ building.
-During the 2021/22 financial year, the Police and Crime Commissioner for Gwent paid a total to BAM of £16,201,898 (2020/21: £15,672,471) and £431.630
+During the 2022/23 financial year, the Police and Crime Commissioner for Gwent paid a total to BAM of £123,097 (2021/22: £16,201,898) and no creditor in 2022/23 (2021/22: £431,630).
+No income was received